FengboMa/docs.spectraguru/docs/Getting-started.md

 ### Visit our site

-{: .note }
-As of August 16, 2024: For UGA internal use on the development branch.
-Please connect to the school's local area network (LAN), such as the school Wi-Fi PAWS-Secure, and visit [here](http://172.19.194.69:8501)!

 Our application is hosted at [spectraguru.org](https://spectraguru.org)!
 It's straightforward to use — just follow the link and start exploring.